-- A. The School, Suncoast School for Innovative Studies, Inc., is the legal Florida not-for-profit entity, and shall manage its activities and affairs.
+- A. The School, Sarasota Military Academy, is the legal Florida not-for-profit entity, and shall manage its activities and affairs.
 Voting shall control the organization, and only the Governing Board shall vote.
-The officers shall consist of, at a minimum, a president, a vice president, a treasurer, and a secretary. - B. The School's governing body shall be its Governing Board.
-The Governing Board will consist of a minimum of 3and not to exceed 9 voting members with a majority of voting members constituting a quorum.
+The officers shall consist of, at a minimum, a president, a vice president, a treasurer, and a secretary. - B. The School's governing body shall be its governing board.
+The governing board will consist of a minimum of 5 and not to exceed 11 voting members with a majority of voting members constituting a quorum.
 The Board shall be locally determined and members will reside in Sarasota County or the adjacent counties of Charlotte, Manatee and Desoto, Florida.
-This Board will develop and implement policies regarding educational philosophy, program, and financial procedures.
+This board will develop and implement policies regarding educational philosophy, program, and financial procedures.
 The Board will oversee assessment and accountability procedures to assure that the School's student performance standards are met or exceeded.